xcj123/AutoUpdater/README.md

 ========
 - Fix Socket/HTTP delay
 - Add command line support for manual requests
-- Update notifications & custom script execution when update is starting, in progress and finished.
+- Update notifications & custom script execution:
+- -when app update is starting, in progress and finished
+- -when file sync starting, in progress and finished
 - Give me feature requests if you want something to be added.